 Fourth Paragraph: Social Skills Summary for the Division

 (1-3 Paragraphs-Generic Overview for each division)

-Example:The Seniors Social Thinking Group centered around two primary social development goals this summer: initiating friendships, and acquiring the tools and strategies to sustain them.
+Example:The Seniors Social Skills Group centered around two primary social development goals this summer: initiating friendships, and acquiring the tools and strategies to sustain them.
 The curriculum began with ice-breakers to model the process of gathering information about others when we meet them to find similar interests, and with team-building activities to provide superordinate goals as a means of forming these new relationships.
 From there we progressed with our primary goals in direct and indirect ways.